anshuuuuuuuuuuuuu/ISL-IDENTIFICATION-WITH-TRANSLATION-AND-STANDARDIZATION/README.md

 :pyttsx3
 :streamlit
 :pandas
+:numpy
 :tensorflow
 :openCV

-This repository contains a basic model that can predict a few signs,code for streamlit frontend to run the model and code base to train the model further as per personal preference.
+This repository contains a basic model that can predict a few signs, code for streamlit frontend to run the model and code base to train the model further as per personal preference.